-In the ref.\cite{Tang} authors examine the physics reach of the proposed medium baseline muon decay experiment MOMENT.
-To reach the precision of $\delta_{CP}$ at $10^\circ$ or better at $1\sigma$ confidence level, they find it suffient to combine the data of MOMENT, DUNE and T2HK.
+In the Ref.\cite{Tang} authors examine the physics reach of the proposed medium baseline muon decay experiment MOMENT.
+To reach the precision of $\delta_{CP}$ at $10^\circ$ or better at $1\sigma$ confidence level, they find it sufficient to combine the data of MOMENT, DUNE and T2HK.
+The authors in the Ref.\cite{Tek} examine confidence intervals on $\delta_{CP}$ from the T2K plus Reactors fit in both the normal (NO) and inverted (IO) ordering.
+Their results (see Fig.4 in the reference) show that the values of $\delta_{CP}$ are in (-2.42, -1.2) interval at the $68.27 \% $ confidence in the normal ordering and there are no values in the inverted ordering inside the $68.27 \%$ confidence interval.

 It is expected that the precision measurement of $\delta_{CP}$ in the near future will help people to research the kind of neutrino models that we examined in the paper. \\